-Three great routes on this early season ride.The Bath 100 charity cycling sportive kicks off our RIDE100 series for 2014 with a fabulous new venue and new routes.
+Three great routes on this early season ride.The Bath 100 charity cycling sportive kicks off our RIDE100 series with a fabulous new venue and new routes.
 You can expect some challenging terrain on this bike ride as you cycle to raise funds to help sick babies and children.
 Three route options take you on a journey through the quiet lanes of Somerset and Wiltshire where the undulations will have you in and out of the saddle like a yo-yo!

 This early season ride offers a 40 mile Cool route that is ideal if you’re new to cycling or haven’t had time to train.
 Our Classic 61 mile route is more challenging and the 100 mile Champion route is ideal for experienced Sportive riders.

 Expect a great day in the saddle with the Action Medical Research team on this cycling event with first class support throughout the day.